 Complete Liquidation

-Complete liquidation occurs when a facility is permanently closed, and all assets are sold.
-This includes everything from machinery and production lines to office furniture and warehouse shelving.
+Complete liquidation occurs when a facility is permanently closed, and a comprehensive asset disposition takes place.
+This process includes the sale or disposal of everything, from machinery and production lines to office furniture and warehouse shelving.

 Partial Liquidation